Decent-Partners/Decent-overview/README.md

 We set out a path towards the development of open, interoperable and sustainably funded **Network Publics**.

-The outline takes learnings from [Decred's community development](https://github.com/monsieurbulb/forksintheroad/blob/master/Decred_forks_in_the_road.md), coordinating [Edgeware's](https://edgewa.re) creative contributions and the emergence of **Kabocha** - a first instance of a Network Public.
+The outline takes learnings from [Decred's community development](https://github.com/monsieurbulb/forksintheroad/blob/master/Decred_forks_in_the_road.md), coordinating [Edgeware's](https://edgewa.re) creative contributions and the stewarding of [Kabocha] (https://kabocha.network) - a first instance of a Network Public.

 By developing this on Github every change is historically traceable and can be updated in line with progress.